 Chances are, if you're shopping for a Bluetooth speaker, you've probably heard of the original UE Boom, or at least you should have.
 It's unmatched in style, offers powerful audio and battery performance – plus includes a ton of features thanks to its companion app.
 It only makes sense that the UE's follow-up wouldn't mess with what didn't need fixing.

 If you missed out on the UE Boom 2 when it first came out, we wholeheartedly recommend you get to know it now.
 Beyond what's mentioned above it's a colorful waterproof Bluetooth speaker that's nearly unrivaled in value.
 It packs in slightly better sound and introduces tap controls and waterproofing to UE's Bluetooth speaker lineup.

 The UE Boom didn't need a design overhaul, and thankfully, UE recognized that.
-There are slight changes, which I'll dig into along the way, but check out my review of the original UE Boom to get a good sense of its design ID and what makes it so special.
+There are slight changes, which we'll dig into along the way, but check out our review of the original UE Boom to get a good sense of its design ID and what makes it so special.

-Running across the unit that UE sent to techradar for review, I noticed a few, welcome changes that deserve a mention.
+Running across the unit that UE sent to TechRadar for review, we noticed a few welcome changes that deserve a mention.
 First off, the mesh fabric here looks less porous and feels more durable than what is wrapped around the original Boom.

 The controls of the UE Boom 2 are unchanged, and at that, still remarkably simple to use – even if you're using the speaker for the first time.
-But, if you've got a sharp eye for detail, like yours truly, you'll notice a few cosmetic adjustments around the unit.
+But, if you've got a sharp eye for detail you'll notice a few cosmetic adjustments around the unit.

 For a cleaner look, UE decided to omit the Bluetooth logo from the pairing button, and the power button looks a little different.
 Even with these changes, new users shouldn't have too much trouble at all figuring things out.